paulgavrikov/visualkeras/README.md

 ## Introduction
 Visualkeras is a Python package to help visualize Keras (either standalone or included in tensorflow) neural network architectures.
 It allows easy styling to fit most needs.
-As of now it supports layered style architecture generation which is great for CNNs (Convolutional Neural Networks) and a grap style architecture.
+This module supports layered style architecture generation which is great for CNNs (Convolutional Neural Networks), and a graph style architecture, which works great for most models including plain feed-forward networks.

 ## Model Support